Charlie Brown's All Stars!: Home media

 The special was first released on RCA's SelectaVision CED format in 1983 as part of the "A Charlie Brown Festival Vol. IV" compilation.
 It was also released on VHS and Betamax by Media Home Entertainment in 1984, along with It's Magic, Charlie Brown.
 It would be released again by its kids subdivision Hi-Tops Video in 1988.
 Paramount Home Media Distribution released it on VHS on January 9, 1996, along with It's Spring Training, Charlie Brown.
 Charlie Brown's All Stars! was released in DVD format on March 2, 2004, grouped with the similarly themed It's Spring Training, Charlie Brown (1992) and Lucy Must Be Traded, Charlie Brown (2003).
 On July 7, 2009, it was released in remastered form as part of the DVD box set, Peanuts 1960's Collection.
 It was again released as part of the 4K edition of It's the Great Pumpkin, Charlie Brown in 2017.

 Cancelled video game adaption

 A cancelled video game titled Charlie Brown's All Stars for the PlayStation 2 and PlayStation Portable was likely going to be an adaption of the special.
 It was developed simultaneously with Snoopy vs. the Red Baron by FarSight Studios and was going to be published by Namco Bandai Games.
-It was going to release in the spring of 2007; however, it was cancelled due to an excessive amount of projects by the studio and lack of staff.
+It was going to release in the spring of 2007; however, it was cancelled due to an excessive number of projects by the studio and lack of staff.